massimofasciano/ai_wargame/README.md

 ### Common strategies

-- A Tech unit behind AI, Firewall, Program can make them invincible except to a Virus.
+- A Tech unit behind AI, Firewall, Program can make them invincible (except to a Virus for AI and Program).
 - A Virus can move back to it's AI to get slowly repaired
 - A Tech can move around in any direction to help units in need of repair
 - The AI cannot move back so it can be blocked by some units and then destroyed by a Virus